 An Agriturismo is a type of paid accommodation where a room, or room and board, are offered on a farm, wine or oil producing property, mountain chalet, or any other type of estate involved in primary agricultural production activities (land cultivation, livestock farming, forestry).
 On top of room and board, tastings and other activities typically linked to the property may also be included among the services provided by an agriturismo.

 This type of accommodation emerged after a tough economic period in Italy between the 1960s to the 1970s, when small-scale farms saw their profits plummeting and many farmers were forced to abandon their farmlands that had been handed down from generation to generation to seek out better-paid work in the cities.

-As a result, a lot of fabulous old estates could be restored to their former glory, but also smaller traditional family farms could be saved from bankruptcy, and the agriturismo industry has been thriving ever since.
+As a result, a lot of fabulous old estates have been restored to their former glory, but also smaller traditional family farms have been saved from bankruptcy, and the agriturismo industry has been thriving ever since.

-That be said, farm stays are also the perfect choice for those preferring an active vacation.
-When practiced on a working farm, the stay may include the opportunity to assist with farming tasks or take cooking classes during the stay.
+When staying on a working farm, boarding may include the opportunity to assist with farming tasks or take cooking classes during the stay.
 Some agriturismi can arrange riding, fishing, hiking or other activities practiced on-site or in the area.